Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 Another former Prime Minister, Julia Gillard, as chair of the Wellcome Trust, recommends that the UK Government doubles down on its strengths in research and places its analysis asset into full use by:

-- being a regulatory innovator quite than an adopter – it isn’t solely about growing new applied sciences, however who units the principles for his or her use
+• being a regulatory innovator slightly than an adopter – it isn’t solely about creating new applied sciences, however who units the principles for his or her use

-They argue that by flaunting the UK’s observe report in analysis excellence and worldwide collaboration, they’ll place the UK as the worldwide companion of selection for R&D.
+They argue that by flaunting the UK’s observe report in analysis excellence and worldwide collaboration, they will place the UK as the worldwide accomplice of selection for R&D.

-In brief, they worth the worldwide alternate of individuals and concepts.
+In quick, they worth the worldwide change of individuals and concepts.

 The Wellcome Trust argue and I quote: